vmwshop/tutorials/openrefine.md

 <img src="https://user-images.githubusercontent.com/15221098/87826773-7c306100-c847-11ea-8e0b-de8f1458323b.png" class="responsive" alt="ORsortandfilter2" width="850">

-This is one of the beauties of OpenRefine.
-You have now exported a filtered portion of your dataset to maybe send off to your boss or manipulate further within a different spreadsheet program, but your OpenRefine project remains right where you left off!
+You have now exported a filtered portion of your dataset to manipulate further or send away, but your OpenRefine project remains right where you left off!
 Now you can jump back into OpenRefine and remove your filters and export your data again however else you might need to.